Visa policy of Uzbekistan

 Visitors to Uzbekistan must obtain a visa from one of the Uzbekistan diplomatic missions or online unless they come from one of the visa exempt countries.

+Uzbekistan's visa and other migration policies are also implemented in accordance with the mobility rights arrangements within the Commonwealth of Independent States.

 Visa policy map

 Visa exemption

-Citizens of the following countries and territories can visit Uzbekistan without a visa:
+Citizens of the following countries and territories can visit Uzbekistan without a visa, for stays up to the duration listed:

+Conditional visa-free access

+In addition, nationals of the following countries who meet specific criteria such as requirement to hold a return ticket, in certain age groups and as part of an organised tour group may also enter Uzbekistan without a visa, for a stay up to the duration listed below:

+1 - Aged under 16, travelling for tourism and accompanied by a legal guardian.